Insights-House/Electric-Energy-Consumption-Analysis/README.md

 # Situation
 My client wants to see if it is worth monitoring electrical energy in order to optimze costs and consumption behaviour.
 I was given a data sample for one month in order to extract insights and enable him to take the decision.
- - Task
+ - Tasks
     - Opened data
     - Processed time series
     - Calculated before and after consumption
-    - Extracted insights into seaborn darshboards
+    - Extracted insights into Seaborn dashboards

 # Consumption pattern before using monitoring app